Professional practice

 - Investment treaty disputes

-- Instructed as junior counsel in a claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
-The claim particularly raises issues relating to excise duties, national competition law, enforcement of revenue law, and the application of most favoured nation provisions to a jurisdictional Led by Sam Wordsworth KC and Lucas Bastin KC.
+- A claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
+The claim particularly raised issues relating to excise duties, national competition law, enforcement of revenue law, and the application of most favoured nation provisions.
+Led by Sam Wordsworth KC and Lucas Bastin KC.

-- Advising on the scope of the police powers doctrine as an exception to the requirement of compensation for lawful expropriation.
+- Advised on a potential denial of justice claim by an investor under a bilateral investment treaty.Advised on the scope of the police powers doctrine as an exception to the requirement of compensation for lawful expropriation.

 - Media, art, entertainment